-After giving effect to the sale of 5,000,000 shares of common stock in this offering at the initial public offering price of \$15.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been \$112.1 million, or \$6.12 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.66 per share to our existing stockholders and an immediate dilution of \$8.88 per share to new investors participating in this offering.
+After giving effect to the sale of 4,666,667 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been \$107.4 million, or \$5.97 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.51 per share to our existing stockholders and an immediate dilution of \$9.03 per share to new investors participating in this offering.